w4n9hu1/order-service-core/Order.Application/README.md

 A thin project that contains the application service interfaces and the DTOs used by these interfaces.
 This project can be shared by the client applications (including the UI).

+### Object To Object Mapping

+- Use auto object mapping only for Entity to output DTO mappings.
+- Do not use auto object mapping for input DTO to Entity mappings.

 ## Application Layer Building Blocks

 ### Application Service